How Authentic Content Can Help You Create Lasting Customer Relationships

 If an audience finds your website boring, it is possible they might not come back a second time.

-Inserting a few visuals can help you brighten up your website and make things interesting for your customers.
+Inserting a few visuals can help brighten your website and make things interesting for your customers.

 Even if you don't create entire videos, simply inserting memes and infographics into your text helps to break up the monotony and regain the viewer's attention.

-Visuals don't just make content attractive to the audience, it also helps create a better understanding of the message, explain it faster, and clear the clutter of written words.
+Visuals don't just make content attractive to the audience; they also help create a better understanding of the message, explain it faster, and clear the clutter of written words.

 Many types of media can improve your content.

-According to an analysis by Twitter, tweets with images get a 35 per cent increase in retweets and those with videos reach 28 per cent retweets.
+According to an analysis by X, tweets with images get a 35 per cent increase in retweets, and those with videos reach 28 per cent in retweets.

-Over 100 million hours of videos are watched on Facebook by half a billion people every day.
+Over 100 million hours of videos are watched on Facebook by half a billion people daily.

 Scientific research also claims content with visuals is more memorable.

-With the right visuals, you can create the right connections with your audience.
+You can create the right connections with your audience with the right visuals.

-This connection is built upon emotions and gets stronger with each stimulating and creative visual.
+This connection is built upon emotions and gets more robust with each stimulating and creative visual.

-Visuals don't just clarify a brand's message; they also cement its identity in the mind of the customer.
+Visuals don't just clarify a brand's message; they also cement its identity in the customer's mind.

-This will lead to increased familiarity between the brand and its target customer and will result in engagement and brand loyalty.
+This will increase familiarity between the brand and its target customer and result in engagement and brand loyalty.

 Create Authentic Content For Long-Term Relationships, Not Short-Term Benefits

-Most content writers think the best way to attract an audience is to go viral.
+Most content writers think going viral is the best way to attract an audience.

-Sure, your viral content will gain traction on social media; however, this type of material rarely influences long-term customer behaviour or makes you a trusted business in their eyes.
+Sure, your viral content will gain traction on social media; however, this material rarely influences long-term customer behaviour or makes you a trusted business in their eyes.

 A massive chunk of the audience for this type of viral hype is often not the right audience.

-It's OK to create viral content now and again but make sure you do not lose focus of your unique, in-depth content that delivers your message and makes you stand out from the crowd.
+It's OK to create viral content now and again, but make sure you do not lose focus on your unique, in-depth content that delivers your message and makes you stand out.

-One of the worst ways to drive your customers away is to demand they participate in the services you are offering and push for conversion.
+One of the worst ways to drive your customers away is to demand they participate in your services and push for conversion.

 Content marketing is best when it offers something of value to the visitors without demanding something in return.

-You only want their attention because that is what is going to kickstart a relationship with your company.
+You only want their attention because that will kickstart a relationship with your company.

 If they have a recorded webinar or a presentation slide, the audience can watch it without being told to register first.

-This practice not just creates goodwill among customers but gives your audience a chance to view what you are offering.
+This practice creates goodwill among customers and gives your audience a chance to view what you are offering.

 If the customer likes the content, it might spur them to sign up for more premium, comprehensive content.

-This type of call-to-action is much more tactful than shoving a form to fill up in your audience's face as soon as they arrive on the landing page.
+This type of call-to-action is much more discreet than shoving a form to fill up in your audience's face as soon as they arrive on the landing page.

 It gives the customer an impression that the company is genuinely concerned about their needs and is helping them move forward to fulfil them.